uab-cgds-worthey/quac/docs/quac_cli.md

                         environment. (default: None)
   --log_dir             Directory path where logs (both workflow's and
-                        wrapper's) will be stored (default: data/quac/logs) --snakemake_slurm     Flag indicating that the main Snakemake process of QuaC should be submitted to run in a Slurm job instead of executing in the current environment.
-Useful for headless execution on Slurm-based HPC systems.
-                        (default: False)
+                        wrapper's) will be stored (default: data/quac/logs)
 ```

 ### Useful features